Deepakbaskar94/ngrok/README.md

 Visit : https://dashboard.ngrok.com/
 2. Download NGROK.tzg/zip

-3. Connect your account
+3. Connect your account.

-$ ngrok config add-authtoken 29I97F9aOFW2PfmDZTCg4FQXKPs_4NDx7JQQed6WgVDPJF4fQOR
+$ ngrok config add-authtoken 29I97F9aOFW2PfmDZTCg4FQXKPs_4NDx7JQQed6WgVDPJF4fQOR <br>
-OR
+OR <br>
-$ ngrok authtoken 29I97F9aOFW2PfmDZTCg4FQXKPs_4NDx7JQQed6WgVDPJF4fQOR
+$ ngrok authtoken 29I97F9aOFW2PfmDZTCg4FQXKPs_4NDx7JQQed6WgVDPJF4fQOR  <br>

 //Running this command will add your authtoken to the default ngrok.yml configuration file.
 This will grant you access to more features and longer session times.

 4. To start a HTTP tunnel forwarding to your local port 80, run this:

 $ ngrok http portnumber